Powdery white sand, turquoise seas, and, of course, the nightlife. While famous as a spring break destination, Cancun has so much more to offer.

 1. Charter Your Very Own Catamaran

-Choosing your own company and getting away from it all can be your ticket into paradise.
+Choosing your own company and getting away from it can be your ticket to paradise.
 A catamaran will allow you to do this in style!
-When you add in the possibility of visiting Isla Mujeres, this makes for the trip of a lifetime.
+Adding in the possibility of visiting Isla Mujeres makes for the trip of a lifetime.

 Isla Mujeres has plenty to offer when you arrive.
-This includes the MUSA sub aquatic art museum, sea turtle sanctuaries, and of course, a postcard-perfect sandy beach.
+This includes the MUSA sub-aquatic art museum, sea turtle sanctuaries, and a postcard-perfect sandy beach.

-The journey will be as memorable as the destination… Some operators offer a fine dining experience, along with the option to sample some hand-selected wines.
+The journey will be as memorable as the destination… Some operators offer a fine dining experience and the option to sample some hand-selected wines.
 Good food, scenery, and the Caribbean Sea?